What Drugs Are Used to Treat Depression?

 - Monoamine oxidase inhibitors (MAOIs), such as isocarboxazid (Marplan), phenelzine (Nardil), selegiline (EMSAM), and tranylcypromine (Parnate).

 - N-methyl-D-aspartate (NMDA) Receptor Antagonist, such as esketamine (Spravato)

 - While not technically considered a medication by the FDA, l-methylfolate (Deplin) has proven successful in treating depression.
 It is categorized as a medical food or nutraceutical, requires a prescription and is the active form of a B-vitamin called folate.
 L-methylfolate helps regulate the neurotransmitters that control moods.

 Your health care provider can determine which drug is right for you.
 Remember that medications usually take four to eight weeks to become fully effective.
 And if one medication does not work, there are many others to try.

 In some cases, a combination of antidepressants may be necessary.
 Sometimes an antidepressant combined with a second antidepressant from a different class, or a different type of medication altogether, such as a mood stabilizer (like lithium) or atypical antipsychotic (like aripiprazole [Abilify], brexpiprazole [Rexulti] or quetiapine [Seroquel]) can boost the effect of an antidepressant alone.

 Side effects vary, depending on what type of medication you are taking, and may improve once your body adjusts to the medication.

 If you decide to stop taking your antidepressants, it is important that you gradually reduce the dose over a period of time recommended by your doctor.
-Quitting antidepressants abruptly can cause withdrawal symptoms or increase the chance that symptoms will return.
-It is important to discuss quitting (or changing) medications with your health care provider first.
+Quitting antidepressants abruptly can cause discontinuation symptoms such as headache or dizziness or increase the chance that symptoms will return.
+It is important to discuss tapering off (or changing) medications with your health care provider first.